Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

-Generally, links in PDF files are treated similarly to links in HTML: they can pass PageRank and other indexing signals, and Google may follow them after crawling the PDF file.
+Generally, links in PDF files are treated similarly to links in HTML: they can pass indexing signals, and Google may follow them after crawling the PDF file.

-Here’s a much more recent confirmation of the same from Google’s Gary Illyes who said in the comments section of this Google+ post that links within PDF documents do pass PageRank.
+Here’s a much more recent confirmation of the same from Google’s Gary Illyes who said in the comments section of a [now-defunct] Google+ post that links within PDF documents do pass PageRank.

 Q: Can PDF files rank highly in the search results?